kazewong/flowMC/joss/paper.md

 The only inputs we require from the users are a function to evaluate the logarithm of the (unnormalized) density of the  posterior distribution of interest and the initial position of the chains.
 On top of the black-box interface, the package offers automatic tuning for the local samplers to reduce the number of hyperparameters users need to manage.

-While we provide a high-level API suitable for most practitionners, the code is also designed to be extensible.
+While we provide a high-level API suitable for most practitioners, the code is also designed to be extensible.
 Researchers with knowledge of more appropriate local and/or global sampling kernels for their application can integrate the kernels in the sampler module.

 # Acknowledgements
 M.G. acknowledges funding from Hi!
 PARIS.